TstevetsT/ListMalloc/Malloc_README.md

        ----------------------

-       Size (3 Bytes)
+       Size (4 Bytes)
        Size of allocated blocks can be up to a default 100,000 bytes in size change HEAPMAX to a large size to modify the max intial size of the heap located in malloc.asm

-       Status (1 Byte) - uses XOR to determine whether a status flag is utilized or not.
+       Status (LSB) - uses XOR to determine whether a status flag is utilized or not.

        00000000 - indicates the block is free